 This means that when a human approaches a new problem, most of the hard work has already been done.
 In ways that we’re only just beginning to understand, our body and brain, from the cellular level upwards, have already built a model of the world that we can apply almost instantly to a wide array of challenges.
 But for an AI algorithm, the process begins from scratch each time.
 There is an active and important line of research, known as ‘inductive transfer’, focused on using prior machine-learned knowledge to inform new solutions.
 However, as things stand, it’s questionable whether this approach will be able to capture anything like the richness of our own bodily models.

 On the same day that SwiftKey unveiled Hawking’s new communications system in 2014, he gave an interview to the BBC in which he warned that intelligent machines could end mankind.
 You can imagine which story ended up dominating the headlines.
 I agree with Hawking that we should take the risks of rogue AI seriously.
-But I believe we’re still very far from needing to worry about anything approaching human intelligence – and we have little hope of achieving this goal unless we think carefully about how to give algorithms some kind of long-term, embodied relationship with their environment.Make a donation
+But I believe we’re still very far from needing to worry about anything approaching human intelligence – and we have little hope of achieving this goal unless we think carefully about how to give algorithms some kind of long-term, embodied relationship with their environment.Support Aeon: make a one-off donation